Skip to main content

 So for the people that truly have needs, I sincerely feel bad for you because the abusers of the ESA system have made a whole lot of people cynical and distrustful of a system (or lack of a system) in need of deep repair and structure.
 Let’s get some true regulations and strengthened policy put together so we can move forward from this one and get it off the list.
 Maybe we could go back to "Pet Rocks" to help bridge the gap.
 In the mean time I will be petitioning my state representative and senators for “Emotional Support Cigar” legislation.
 I really am nicer and more relaxed when I have a hand rolled cigar.
 Wish me luck.
 I live in Illinois--anything could happened, right?

-While I am on this topic--if you are going to choose to act like three year olds playing grab-ass in the Rompa Room by shooting champagne all over each other then don’t wear goggles.
-Grown men acting like an ass clowns should embrace their stupidity all the way if they wade into it in the first place, which means take your booze baths without goggles.
+While I am on this topic, if you are going to choose to act like three year old's playing grab-ass in the by shooting champagne all over each other then don’t wear goggles.
+Grown men acting like ass clowns should embrace their stupidity all the way if they wade into it in the first place.
+This means take your booze baths without goggles.
 The poor sports reporters in their covering you post game don’t get that luxury of eye ware protection.
 Why should you?
-It all seems like a big waste of potential mimosas and New Years Eve celebrations dying on a locker room floor to me.
-Be better.
+It all seems like a big waste of potential mimosas and New Years Eve celebrations dying on a locker room floor.
+So grow up.

 Additionally, having no computer in your car makes you harder to track if there is ever a coup or sudden uprising against the government (which seems not to far from the realm of possibility to me these days) in case you need to get away quickly and undetected as you permanently leave the grid.

 Maybe God is selfish and wants them in Heaven where they deserve to be.
-Maybe these four legged angels without wings, living among us deserve a more heavenly place to live because of their behavior.
+Maybe these four legged angels without wings, living among us, deserve a more heavenly place to live because of their incredible behavior.
 Maybe it is just big old lesson for all of us two legged creatures, that we continue to ignore.
-I don’t know –but either way I am pissed and sad.
+I don’t know, however, I am pissed and sad about it.
 I miss my dogs.
-I know that if I ever have the privilege of getting a personal audience with God---before I ask him who shot JFK and where Jimmy Hoffa is buried (things I deeply want to know) I am going to ask him why he takes these beautiful souls away from us soon.
+I know that if I ever have the privilege of getting a personal audience with God----before I ask him who shot JFK oe where Jimmy Hoffa is buried (things I deeply want to know) I am going to ask him why he takes these beautiful souls away from us soon.
 I can only hope that it is because the “Big Dog Park” in the sky is Disney World on steroids for our lost fur-ever friends.
 Rest in Peace to all the dogs and pets that were lost this past year.
 Definitely one of the ultimate grievances, for those that experience it.

 I think it is time for me to get my designer “Get off my lawn” sign ordered now, and beat the Festivus rush as I prepare for my twilight years.